How Do I Grill Bone-in Chicken?

 Indirect grilling entails positioning the chicken away from the heat source.
 This method is suitable for larger bone-in chicken pieces that require longer cooking times to ensure they are thoroughly cooked without burning the surface.
 Place the chicken on the side of the grill not directly over the heat, close the grill’s lid, and let it cook slowly and evenly.
 Indirect grilling helps achieve a moist and succulent chicken with a crispy skin.

-Also read about: How Do You Grill Duck?
+Also read about: How Do You Calibrate The Thermometer Of A Grill?

 Combination grilling